 Students interested in a Liberal Studies major are required to first complete a virtual workshop prior to scheduling a virtual advisement appointment with an advisor.
 To find the appropriate workshop, select “New Students” at the top of this page.

-Students interested in declaring a Humanities minor or Sustainability minor may call the Liberal Studies Department to schedule a virtual advisement appointment.
+Students interested in declaring a Humanities minor may call the Department of Liberal Studies to schedule a virtual advisement appointment.

 For quick questions, please contact your Sustainability minor faculty advisor: